rohitghatol/spring-boot-microservices/README.md

     * Running on local m/c

         * You can build all the projects by running the `./build-all-projects.sh` on Mac/Linux systems and then going to each individual folder and running the jars using the `java -jar build/libs/sam<application_name>.jar` command.
         * Please refer to the individual readme files on instructions of how to run the services.
 For demo, you can run the applications in the same order listed above.

+    * Running using docker (**NOTE: NOT WORKING with latest docker 1.8x since the gradle docker task is NOT compatible; also bug in Spring Boot 1.2.x**)

+        * [Docker](https://www.docker.com) is an open platform for building, shipping and running distributed applications.
+Follow steps on the site to install docker based on your operating system.
+        * **Currently there is a [bug in Spring Boot 1.2.x](https://github.com/spring-projects/spring-boot/commit/8168e8a3275f17646c5c2bf628d2f3417369c583) that affects the way how JPA starts in an app launched with executable jar.
+Hence while the docker containers are good to go, we will need to change the application once Spring boot 1.3 is released so that we can run this on docker.**
+        * Once docker in setup, we would reset the VM so as to start fresh.
+The examples were developed on Mac so follow these step; they would be fairly similar on Windows.
+        * Once you open the docker program through terminal, follow these steps
+            * Reset the VM => `boot2docker delete`
+            * Start the VM giving it around 8 GB of RAM => `boot2docker init -m 8192`
+            * Check whether the initialization parameters were successful => `boot2docker info`
+            * Start the VM => `boot2docker up`
+            * To connect the Docker client to the Docker daemon => `$(boot2docker shellinit)`
+        * If you have not added your TLS certs to boot2docker; you would need to change docker to run the API on HTTP; while boot2docker 1.3 comes with TLS enabled.
+Hence you need to run the following command `$(docker run sequenceiq/socat)` at the docker prompt so that this image maps the api to HTTP port.
+You can check that it is working correctly(returns OK) using the command `curl http://192.168.59.103:2375/_ping` or connect the `http://192.168.59.103:2375/_ping` URL in the browser.
+        * Run the mysql container using `docker run -d -e  MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=auth --name auth-db -p 3306:3306 mysql`
+        * On the mac command prompt, navigate to the root folder of the application (spring-boot-microservices) and run the `./docker-image-all-projects.sh` command.
+This should build all the images and publish them to docker.
+        * Run the individual images as below; note that the auth-server and api-gateway images fail because of Spring Boot 1.2.x bug.
+            * Config Server
+                * docker run -d --name config-server -p 8888:8888 anilallewar/config-server
+                * docker logs -f config-server
+            * Eureka Server
+                * docker run -d --name registry-server -p 8761:8761 anilallewar/webservice-registry
+                * docker logs -f registry-server
+            * OAuth Server
+                * docker run -d --name auth-server -p 8899:8899 anilallewar/auth-server
+                * docker logs -f auth-server
+            * User Webservice
+                * docker run -d --name user-webservice anilallewar/user-webservice
+                * docker logs -f user-web service
+            * Task Webservice
+                * docker run -d --name task-webservice anilallewar/task-webservice
+                * docker logs -f task-webservice
+            * Comments Webservice
+                * docker run -d --name comments-webservice anilallewar/comments-webservice
+                * docker logs -f comments-webservice
+            * Web Portal
+                * docker run -d --name web-portal anilallewar/web-portal
+                * docker logs -f web-portal
+            * Zuul API Gateway
+                * docker run -d --name api-gateway -p 8080:8080 anilallewar/api-gateway
+                * docker logs -f api-gateway
+        * We also have a [docker-compose](https://docs.docker.com/compose/) file that can be used to start all the containers together using `docker-compose up -d`.
+However this doesn't work in our case since our containers need to be started in order e.g. config-server before everything, webservice-registry before rest of Eureka clients.
+Docker compose starts all containers together and this fails because containers like auth-server, web-portal start before their dependent containers have started.
+Please see [here](https://github.com/docker/compose/issues/374) for more details.

 Note:
 * If the gradle wrapper doesn't work, then install gradle and run `gradle wrapper` before using `gradlew`.